colrdavidson/simple_structures/README.md

 ### Linked Lists
 The [Linked List](lists/simple_linked_list.h) is a clunky little guy, but it shows up in some very odd places.
-It is used heavily in the linux kernel, it can be made lock-free, and it even sees use as a growable list in languages like Objective-C's NSArray, although it's not very good for it.
-It also shows up in our next datastructure, the Arena.
+It is used heavily in the linux kernel, it can be made lock-free, and it even sees use as a general purpose dynamic array in Objective-C's NSArray, although it's a bit of a memory hog for that application.
+One of the big places it shines is in our next project, a growing allocator called an Arena.

 ### Arenas
 The [Arena](allocators/arena.h) looks a bit like our Scratch Buffer, but it uses that spiffy new linked-list to append